nedredmond/gh-role/README.md

     // Exits with code 0

     gh role -r nedredmond/gh-role -f
-    // User has admin role on nedredmond/gh-role.
+    // nedredmond has admin role on nedredmond/gh-role.
     // Exits with code 0

     gh role -r nedredmond/gh-role -f maintain friend lover
-    // 2022/11/20 01:01:00 user does not have roles in nedredmond/gh-role: maintain, friend, lover; found admin
+    // 2022/11/20 01:01:00 nedredmond does not have roles in nedredmond/gh-role: maintain, friend, lover; found admin
     // Exits with code 0
     ```

 - For a repo that the user has nothing to do with:

     ```bash
-    gh role -r canada-ca/ore-ero
+    gh role -r cli/cli
     // read
     // Exits with code 0
     ```